R46 (New York City Subway car): Retirement

 In 1981, the New York Transit Authority's car replacement program estimated that the R46s would be replaced in 2011.

 In January 2018, the MTA awarded a contract to Kawasaki Railcar Manufacturing for the delivery and purchase of new subway cars (the R211) in order to retire the R46s, as well as the Staten Island Railway R44s.
 Since spring 2024, the R46 fleet has been gradually phased out.
 Since April 2025, retired cars are being towed through the South Brooklyn Railway, New York New Jersey Rail, and the Brooklyn Army Terminal before being further towed to Sims Metal Management's Jersey City facility to be scrapped.

+As of March 2026, one R46 subway car has been preserved: